-'''

-\Delta kW = BTUH{Cool} (1/EERbase x (1 + \Delta DL{impr} DL{cool}) - 1/EERee))/1,000 x CF
+$\Delta kW = BTUH{Cool} (1/EERbase x (1 + \Delta DL{impr} DL{cool})$ per ton) = Actual

-'''

-= Cooling capacity in BTUs per hour (tons x 12,000BTU/hr per ton) = Actual EERbase = Energy Efficiency Ratio (EER) of Baseline Air Source Heat Pump nent = Use actual EER rating where it is possible to measure or reasonably estimate.
-If unknown assume 9.9^{267} for Central AC or 9.7 for Room AC^{268} .
-If no cooling is at the home, make 1/EER = 0 (resulting in a negative value i.e. increase in load).
-Time of Sale / New Construction = 8.5 269 EERee = Energy Efficiency Ratio (EER) of Efficient ductless heat pump

-= Actual.
+- 1/EERee))/1,000 x CF

+$BTUH{Cool}$ = Cooling capacity in BTUs per hour (tons x 12,000BTU/hr

+EERbase = Energy Efficiency Ratio (EER) of Baseline Air Source Heat measure or reasonably estimate.

+Pump

+Early Replacement = Use actual EER rating where it is possible to

+If unknown assume 9.9266 for Central AC or 9.7 for Room

+AC^{267} .

+If no cooling is at the home, make 1/EER = 0 (resulting in a

+negative value i.e. increase in load).

+Time of Sale / New Construction = 8.5^{268}

+EERee = Energy Efficiency Ratio (EER) of Efficient ductless heat pump = Actual.

+DL{cool} = 1 if duct leakage applies based on baseline cooling

+ΔDL{impr} = Duct loss improvement factor, 0.15

+CF = Coincidence Factor for measure.
+Assumptions for both

+Central AC and Room AC are provided below.
+The

-266 The equipment efficiency default is based on data provided by GAMA during the federal rule-making process for furnace efficiency standards, suggesting that in 2000, 32% of furnaces purchased in Maryland were condensing units.
+purchased in Maryland were condensing units.
 Assuming an efficiency of 92% for the condensing furnaces and 80% for the non-condensing furnaces gives a weighted average of 83.8%.

-267 Based on SEER of 11, using a formula to give 9.9 EER.
+266 Based on SEER of 11, using a formula to give 9.9 EER.
 The Federal Standard does not include an EER requirement, so it is approximated with this formula: (-0.02 SEER2) + (1.12 SEER).
 See Wassmer, M. (2003), "A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations," Master's Thesis, University of Colorado at Boulder.
 Note this is appropriate for single speed units only.

-268 Using the assumption of existing unit EER efficiency in the Room Air Conditioner Early Replacement measure, based on Nexus Market Research Inc, RLW Analytics, December 2005; "Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report."
+267 Using the assumption of existing unit EER efficiency in the Room Air Conditioner Early Replacement measure, based on Nexus Market Research Inc, RLW Analytics, December 2005; "Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report."

-269 Typical EER for DMSHP units with a SEER of 14 from the AHRI database

-MID-ATLANTIC TECHNICAL REFERENCE MANUAL VERSION 8/May 2018 Page 124 of 529 = 1 if duct leakage applies based on baseline cooling DLcool equipment (0 otherwise) = Duct loss improvement factor, 0.15 ΔDL{impr} CF = Coincidence Factor for measure.
-Assumptions for both Central AC and Room AC are provided below.
-The appropriate selection depends on whether the DHP is being used similarly to a central AC (thermostatically controlled) or a room AC (controlled with need).
+268 Typical EER for DMSHP units with a SEER of 14 from the AHRI database appropriate selection depends on whether the DHP is being used similarly to a central AC (thermostatically controlled) or a room AC (controlled with need).
 If unknown assume Room AC.

-CFSSP Room AC = Summer System Peak Coincidence Factor for Room A/C (hour ending 5pm on hottest summer weekday) $= 0.31^{270}$ = PJM Summer Peak Coincidence Factor for Room A/C CFPJM Room AC (June to August weekdays between 2 pm and 6 pm) valued at peak weather $= 0.3^{271}$ = Summer System Peak Coincidence Factor for Central A/C CFSSP Central AC (hour ending 5pm on hottest summer weekday) $= 0.69^{272}$ CFPIM Central AC = PJM Summer Peak Coincidence Factor for Central A/C (June to August weekdays between 2 pm and 6 pm) valued at peak weather = 0.66 273
+CF{SSP Room AC} = Summer System Peak Coincidence Factor for Room A/C

+(hour ending 5pm on hottest summer weekday)

+CF{PJM Room AC} = PJM Summer Peak Coincidence Factor for Room A/C at peak weather

+(June to August weekdays between 2 pm and 6 pm) valued

+CF{SSP Central AC} = Summer System Peak Coincidence Factor for Central A/C

+(hour ending 5pm on hottest summer weekday)

+CF{PJM Central AC} = PJM Summer Peak Coincidence Factor for Central A/C at peak weather

+(June to August weekdays between 2 pm and 6 pm) valued